Clarity for people who want to see their situation before they act on it

 In practice

-The work has been applied inside organisations of every size — from leadership teams of six to engineering functions of two thousand.
-One example of how a thinking partnership engagement played out at scale:
+The work has been applied inside organisations of every size — from leadership teams of six to startups to functions of thousands.
+One example of how an engagement played out at scale:

 How the practice operates

-Cultivated is a selective practice, not a consultancy looking for utilisation.
-A limited number of engagements run at any time — because the work is better that way, and because a practice that doesn't stay close to the thinking stops being useful.
-The writing is what keeps the consulting sharp, and the consulting is what keeps the writing honest.
+The practice is deliberately small.
+A limited number of engagements run at any time — because the work is simply better that way, and because a practice that drifts away from the thinking stops being useful.
+The writing keeps the work sharp; the work keeps the writing honest.

-Engagements are taken on because the situation is genuinely interesting and the fit is right — not to fill capacity.
-That means when the work starts, it has full attention rather than divided focus.
+Engagements are taken on because the situation is genuinely interesting and the fit is right.
+That means when the work starts, it has full attention rather than divided focus — which, for work that depends on seeing clearly, is most of what matters.

 About the practitioner

-He began his career in journalism and media science — the empirical study of how messages move, why they distort, and what happens between meaning and receiver.
-That discipline followed him into organisations, where the same pattern kept showing up across every role and every building: good people, real effort, strong intent — and work still stalling.
+He began his career in journalism and media science — the empirical study of how messages move, why they distort, and what happens between meaning and receiver — before senior roles as VP of Engineering, Head of Business Agility & Business Change, and VP of HR.
+Across every role and every building, the same pattern kept showing up: good people, real effort, strong intent — and work still stalling.
 Not because people lacked ability, but because the conditions around the work were making full contribution harder than it needed to be.

 Start a conversation